Manuel Horacio Gonzales, 88, was welcomed into the gates of Heaven on Wednesday, February 5, 2020.

 Viewing is Thursday, February 13, 2020 from 6pm to 8pm at Reflections Funeral Home, 2400 Washington St NE.
 Final viewing is Friday, February 14, 2020 at 7:30am at Our Lady of Guadalupe Catholic Church, 1860 Griegos Rd NW.
 Rosary to be recited at 8am with Mass at 9am.
 Burial to follow at Mount Calvary Cemetery.

-To send flowers to Manuel's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Manuel Gonzales, please visit our floral store.